muhiddincelik/Springboard/spark-optimization-project/README.md

 ## EVALUATING PERFORMANCE

 ### Without Broadcast and Adaptive Query
-When I run the script on Databricks, I have seen that there was no room for optimization since the data is smaller than 10 MB, broadcast is automatically deployed and suprisingly adaptive query execution was also enabled although as far as I know adaptive query execution is disabled default.
+When I run the script on Databricks, I have seen that there was no room for optimization since the data is smaller than 10 MB, broadcast is automatically deployed.
+In addition, suprisingly adaptive query execution was also enabled although the adaptive query execution is disabled by default as far as I know.
 Anyway let's disable both adaptive query execution and broadcast to simulate having a large dataset without adaptive query execution and run the script.

 		spark.conf.set("spark.sql.adaptive.enabled", "false")
 		spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "-1")